If you wish to understand SEO, think of it as the sorting hat from Harry Potter. It sorts the search results to any query in a fair and just manner.

 It is in contrast to long-tail keywords, which are long, unique keywords that are entering the search engines, due to changing user behavior.
 For example, “cardiologists in upper manhattan area”.

-Since many people are increasingly using the voice search feature on their phone, the majority of searches are unique, owing to the difference in semantics and all the misspellings.
+Since many people are increasingly using the voice search feature on their phones, the majority of searches are unique, owing to the difference in semantics and all the misspellings.

 Researchers have found that these searches often make for better conversions.